Most moms I know long for order and organization. Here’s a simple method to show how to organize recipes.

 - My Fridge White Board

-My system starts with a clipboard.
+This whole system starts with a clipboard.
 Any time I find a new recipe to try I put it on my clipboard.
 The clipboard is reserved for NEW recipes that I’ve never tasted before.
 If I try something someone else has made and ask them for the recipe I already KNOW I like it and I can put it straight into my cookbook.
-Each week when I’m planning my menu I look through the clipboard recipes and select at least one new thing to try that week (usually 2-3 things).
+Each week when I’m planning my menu I look through the clipboard recipes and select at least one new thing to try that week.

 If something stays on the clipboard very long and never gets made, I toss it.
 If it doesn’t look good enough to make after a month or so I’ll probably never make it often enough anyway.
 One of the biggest problems I see with people’s recipe collections is that they’ve held on to recipes they’ve never made for years.
 If it’s been more than 3 months, definitely TOSS IT.